Aqsa97july/First-Power-BI-Project-/README.md

-Forggith Pharmaceuticals (Forggith) is a Pharmaceutical Manufacturing company Dachboard.
+Forggith Pharmaceuticals is a Pharmaceutical Manufacturing company based in Germany this Dashboard is designed for their requirements.

 **Key Features**
 Revenue Tracking: Visualizes targeted vs. achieved revenue for each sales rep.